 Paints & painting supplies

-I have to admit that I am one of “those moms” who is not into messy play or messy art/craft projects.
-And honestly, I had never done any painting activities with my boys until my oldest started attending a preschool/daycare one day a week at age 2 ½.
-He absolutely lit up when he showed me his newest painted masterpiece.
-And his teachers confirmed that he always chose painting as his free play activity.
+As I admitted above, I am one of “those moms” who is not into messy play or messy art/craft projects.
+And sadly because of my distaste of messiness, I had never done any painting activities with my boys until my oldest started attending a preschool/daycare one day a week at age 2 ½.
+He came out of his classroom beaming as he showed me his newest painted masterpiece.
+It was at that point that his teachers confirmed that he always chose painting as his free play activity.

 So I decided to go for it… we painted wood letters for my middle child’s birthday.
-We painted and used an excess of glitter (also messy) to make beautiful Easter decorations.
-Then, once again the paint supplies were reshelved.
+Then we painted and used an excess of glitter (also messy) to make beautiful Easter decorations.
+Afterwards though, the paint supplies were once again re-shelved.
 Even sadder is the fact that it didn’t resurface for another year and a half!

 So moms, regardless of what age your kids are… let your little Picassos have at it!
 You will all be happier for it!